BRUCE ROY FOR VERMONT - FOCUS ON VERMONT and CHITTENDEN COUNTY

 National Perspective

-I don’t endorse or support any presidential candidate.
 I am focused on bringing balance and common sense back to Vermont now.
 I am well up to speed about the failure of Vermont’s educational finance system, our faltering health care system, and the unreasonable actions our Vermont legislators have taken by regressive taxation and unchecked spending.
 I’ve had to dedicate almost all my energy to learning about this tangled mess.

 Let me be clear on what I do support: